 I upgraded to the 6S specifically because the reviews agreed that the camera on the 6S was a significant improvement over the 6.
 (I’ll provide more detail regarding the recording technology and other equipment I used to film these videos in a subsequent Post.)

-I selected and trimmed brief snippets from 50 hours of presentation video, shot a few quick video testimonials from satisfied clients, and hired Primeau Productions to stitch it all together.
-Specializing in this type of speaker demo videos, Primeau’s editors organized my clips, added the text banners and testimonials, and set it to all music, finally editing it down to just 5 tight minutes.
-They did a terrific job and were quite easy to work with.
+I selected and trimmed brief snippets from 50 hours of presentation video, shot a few quick video testimonials from satisfied clients, stitched it all together, and set it to music, finally editing it down to just 3 tight minutes.
 I’d sincerely appreciate your thoughts about the video.

 And, of course, if your law firm or legal association or organization is looking for an entertaining keynote or marketing-training speaker for a law firm retreat, legal conference or seminar, partner or associate training, Ethics CLE, or other program, please contact me any time at +1.847.432.3546 or email@example.com!